saintmalik/blog.saintmalik.me/blog/2022-12-18-container-images-sign-for-trust-assurance.md

 making sure a policy is enforced to validate that your container images are signed.

-hence, you will be at peace that no trojanized container images or images that are not signed by your key can be deployed to your cluster.
+so you can be at peace that no trojanized container images or images that are not signed by your key can be deployed to your cluster.

 ## How do you sign your container images?